learn-academy-2021-echo/week-6-assessment-SpiralCode28/interview-questions.md

 3. Name three rails generator commands.
 What is created by each?

-Your answer: rails generate db:migrate, rails generate resource, and rails generate
+Your answer:

+- Three rails generator commands are
+  - rails generate db:migrate, which allows you to make changes to your tables
+  - rails generate model, that can find, add, and remove data from database records
+  - rails generate controller, is responsible for routing outside requests to internal actions

 Researched answer: